njvanas/Blog/about.md

 permalink: /about/
 ---

-# About Nick Vanas
+# About NJ van As

 <div class="alert alert-info">
-💡 <strong>Welcome!</strong> I'm Nick, a DevOps engineer and cloud architect passionate about building reliable, scalable infrastructure.
+💡 <strong>Welcome!</strong> I'm NJ, a DevOps engineer and cloud architect passionate about building reliable, scalable infrastructure.
 This blog documents my technical journey, from homelab experiments to production-grade cloud implementations.
 </div>

 ## Professional Background